sst/sst/www/docs/clients/job.md

 description: "Overview of the `job` module."
 ---

-Overview of the `job` client in the `@serverless-stack/node` package.
-This client helps with creating and running [Jobs](../constructs/Job.md) handler functions.
+Overview of the `job` module in the `@serverless-stack/node` package.
+This module helps with creating and running [Jobs](../constructs/Job.md) handler functions.
 You can [read more about it over on the job docs](../long-running-jobs.md).

 ```ts
 import { ... } from "@serverless-stack/node/job"
 ```

-The `job` client has the following exports.
+The `job` module has the following exports.

 ---